-•Each incoming path u has a dangerous "flow" F_u •At each sensor k, the probability of detection is a function $D_k(R_k)$ of the resources R_k allocated to that sensor.
+- •Each incoming path u has a dangerous "flow" Fu - •At each sensor k, the probability of detection is a function $D_k(R_k)$ of the resources $R_k$ allocated to that sensor.

-General Formulation: Outer layer(s) plus inner layer(s) - paths of approach Model Assumptions: First Model Special Case: The Case of Two Layers
+General Formulation: Outer layer(s) plus inner layer(s) - paths of approach

+Model Assumptions: First Model Special Case: The Case of Two Layers
-•Assume that the outside layers share a limited resource budget and so do the inside layers.

-- •More subtle models allow decisions about how - •much budget to allocate between inside & outside.

-•Goal: Allocate the total outside resources among individual sensors and allocate the total inside resources among individual sensors in order to maximize the illegal flow detected.
+- •Assume that the outside layers share a limited resource budget and so do the inside layers. - •More subtle models allow one to make decisions about how much budget to allocate between inside and outside. - •Goal: Allocate the total outside resources among individual sensors and allocate the total inside resources among individual sensors in order to maximize the illegal flow detected.